-There are three exams (February 4, March 6, and March 27) and a final exam (to be written during the final exam period) scheduled for this course.
+There are three exams (October 1, October 27, and November 24) and a final exam (to be written during the final exam period) scheduled for this course.
 Exams' 1-3 are worth 20% of your mark.
 These multiple-choice exams are non-cumulative and will cover text and lecture material (including films and other demonstrations).
 The final exam is worth 32% of your mark.
 This exam is cumulative and will consist of multiple-choice questions.
+No resources are allowed for any exams.

-In-Class Participation using Top Hat Monocle (4% of final grade)
+In-Class Participation using Top Hat (4% of final grade)

-Top Hat Monocle is being used in this class in order to enhance your participation, allow you to assess your mastery of course concepts, and ultimately, to help you to engage better with the material.
-To encourage student use of Top Hat Monocle, 4% of your grade has been assigned to Top Hat participation.
-To receive participation credit for using Top Hat Monocle, you will have to register online.
-Information will be provided in class and posted on Blackboard telling you how to register for the class account in Top Hat Monocle.
+Top Hat is being used in this class in order to enhance your participation, allow you to assess your mastery of course concepts, and ultimately, to help you to engage better with the material.
+To encourage student use of Top Hat, 4% of your grade has been assigned to Top Hat participation.
+To receive participation credit for using Top Hat, you will have to register it online.
+Information will be provided in class and posted on Blackboard telling you how to register for the class account in Top Hat.